src-d/blog/content/post/deduplicating_pga_with_apollo.md

 The latter two were definitely in the higher league, responsible together for 68.7% of the CCs at 80% threshold and 74.2% CCs at 95% threshold.
-The likely explanation to this is the established practice of embedding third-party dependencies into the source tree.
+The likely explanation to this is the established practice of embedding third-party dependencies into the source tree aka vendoring.

 {{% caption src="/post/deduplicating_pga_with_apollo/cc_per_languages_opt.png" %}}
 Percent of files in CCs of size bigger than 1 per programming language, at 80%